Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it describes an extremely slim or impossible chance, with "snowball's chance" metaphorically referring to the impossibility of survival in a hot place.
-The phrase uses the imagery of a snowball melting in hell to express something that cannot happen, making it figurative.
+The idiom uses the imagery of a snowball melting in hell to express something that cannot happen, making it figurative.

 Origin: